quantum-mob/QuantumPlaybook/README.md

 # QuantumWorkbook

 A compilation of the Mathematica(R) Notebook files that have been used to generate the demonstrations in **"A Quantum Computation Workbook"** to be published with Springer later this year.
+Users can try and modify the code themselves to build their own examples on the demonstrations and to experiment their fresh ideas.

 ## Requirement